Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/3-WebApp-multi-APIs/README.md

 1. Build the solution and run it.

 2. Open your web browser and make a request to the app.
-The app immediately attempts to authenticate you via the Azure AD v2 endpoint.
+The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in with your personal account or with a work or school account.

 3. Go to the Contacts page, you should now see all kind of information about yourself (a call was made to the Microsoft Graph *me* endpoint)